-I heard the word “kaddi” and questionable face staring at me.
-Did the dude just said “where is my car?”
+I heard the word “kaddi” which meant car in Hindi and a questionable face staring at me.
+Did the dude just said, “where is my car?”
 Damn, I was screwed – and I got panic.
 This can’t be my pick up.
 Luckily it was just an old man, looked less threatening and for good measures, there were armed guards all around the car park.
 I was safe for the moment.
 The incident of 23 Koreans who were kidnapped were flashing in my mind like a red hot iron.

 Am I going to be the next?

 I quickly took out the contact number and tried to call my client.
-Somehow, my international roaming Maxis line was “offline” there.
+Somehow, my international roaming Maxis line was “offline” in Kabul.
 Oh great!

 The old man looked at me and passed me his handphone.
 I scrambled to press the numbers and get a life-saving voice on the other end.
 By this time, 3 – 4 guys started to surround me and the old man seems to be fending me off from them – like a faithful dog watching over a roasted chicken (me!) against wild wolves.

-Not a right time to think all this.
+Not the right time to think about all this.

 I grabbed the phone and thankfully, it was the right number.
 I told about my “small” problem that I was having but the client kept his cool and asked me to relax.
 He said the pick up was on the way – just wait for 5 minutes.
 A commotion broke off in the crowd and this got the guards interested.
 They came in and asked something.
 One guard shouted at someone in the crowd.
 Then everyone started to leave me and the old man alone.